The Authorship Dilemma: Alphabetical or Contribution?: Introduction

-The American Mathematical Society~\cite{AMS} explains that ``in most areas of mathematics, joint research is a sharing of ideas and skills that cannot be attributed to the individuals separately...
-Determining which person contributed which ideas is often meaningless because the ideas grow from complex discussions among all partners... mathematicians traditionally list authors on joint papers in alphabetical order.''
+However, major disciplines such as mathematics, theoretical computer science, theoretical physics, and theoretical areas of economics have a long tradition of relying on alphabetical ordering.
+An empirical pattern about the attitude of researchers working in these areas is that authors start collaborations trusting others will do their best.
+Even if the contribution does not turn out proportional in the end, the authors are given equal credit, which is signaled through lexicographic ordering.
+The American Mathematical Society~\cite{AMS} states: \begin{quote} \emph{``Determining which person contributed which ideas is often meaningless because the ideas grow from complex discussions among all partners... mathematicians traditionally list authors on joint papers in alphabetical order.''} \end{quote}

-Another dominant convention is ordering by \emph{contribution}, listing authors in decreasing order of their contribution to the project.
-This scheme appears, for example, in psychology and applied branches of computer science.
-Non-alphabetical listing sends a clear signal that earlier authors should receive greater credit than the authors listed later.

-For instance, the American Psychological Association~\cite{APA} recommends ordering authors by their relative contribution: ``Authors are responsible for determining authorship and for specifying the order in which two or more author's names appear in the byline.
-The general rule is that the name of the principal contributor should appear first, with subsequent names in order of decreasing contribution.''

-Among disciplines where authors are listed by contribution, the perceived contribution of authors can still vary substantially.
-For example, in psychology, the first author typically receives substantially greater utility than other authors.
-On the other hand, practical branches of computer science usually assume that contribution diminishes more gracefully with author order.
-There are several other conventions in addition to alphabetical and contribution, but these two appear to be the most prevalent.

-\textbf{A game-theoretic perspective.} Most previous work on author-order schemes focused on empirical studies and two player simulations.
-In this paper, we analyse the effects of author-order schemes from a game-theoretic perspective.
-To this end, we introduce a game theoretic model for analysing the impact of author ordering schemes on academic collaboration.
-Specifically, we propose a model of overlapping coalitions using a variant of threshold task games~\cite{Elkind}.

-\textbf{Benefits of ordering alphabetically.} Alphabetical author ordering offers several surprising benefits to both individuals and the community as a whole.
-Namely, this contribution scheme leads to higher research quality and is the more fair of the two prominent contribution schemes considered here in the worst case.

-\begin{enumerate} \item \emph{\textbf{Higher research quality:}} Perhaps the most appealing feature of the alphabetical author ordering scheme is that it leads to improved research quality.
-Specifically, under this scheme, authors solve the most difficult projects possible, and the largest number of such projects.
+More strikingly, there exist studies indicating that alphabetical ordering can result in improved research quality.
+Laband and Tollison \cite{Laband} found that alphabetical ordering is positively correlated with research quality in economics research, where alphabetized papers are more highly cited than non-alphabetized papers.
+For example, the data from the American Economic Review---one of the big five journals in economics---shows that in the five years after publication, alphabetized articles are cited 50.16 times, while non-alphabetized articles are cited 30.38 times.
+From the means of the data in \cite{Laband}, this implies that alphabetized articles are cited 65\% more often than non-alphabetized articles.
+Brown, Chan, and Lai \cite{Brown} observe a similar trend in the marketing literature.